 2. Medical Surveillance (pre-exposure evaluations and testing)

-Laboratory personnel must be provided medical surveillance and offered appropriate immunizations for agents handled or potentially present in the laboratory.
+Laboratory personnel must be provided with medical surveillance and offered appropriate immunizations for agents handled or potentially present in the laboratory.

 [Describe specific medical surveillance needed before working with infectious agent(s): serology/antibody tests (and frequency), vaccinations and other laboratory tests needed.
 Include how this will be managed and documented.]